crf8472/libarcstk/BUILD.md

 Note that I did never give any love to the manual.
 It will build.
 Not more.
 However, it will not be convenient to read or look good at its current stage.

+## Using a compilation database

+A compilation database provides the dependencies and paths used for building the project.
+CDBs are used for deep language support in the ``$EDITOR`` or IDE.

+If you intend to use an LSP server (e.g. the one from clang++), the use of the CDB is encouraged since otherwise the LSP server may not find required paths and augment your display with artifacts that suggest errors which in fact don't exist.

+You may have noticed that libarcsdec comes with a top-level ``.clang`` file that already points to ``compile_commands.json`` in the same directory.
+This prepares the support for clang-based DLS for libarcsdec.
+However, the compilation database is OFF in the default configuration and must be re-built locally for the local compiler and the local settings:

+	$ cd build
+	$ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..
+	$ cd ..
+	$ ln -s build/compile_commands.json . # May or may not be required

+The compilation database is now recreated whenever configuring the project.
+Its recreation can be forced by just doing:

+	$ cd build
+	$ cmake ..

+If you do not intend to use an LSP server, it is completely safe to skip this paragraph, ignore the ``.clang`` file and just feel good.
+It will not get in your way.

 ## Build on Windows ... duh!